 During the year, the Group was at minimal spend and retained office space to secure an infrastructure solution for the Marillana project.
 Mining development is yet to commence and management considers that the emissions and waste generated by any exploration activity would have an insignificant impact on the environment due to the minimal activities undertaken.
+Hence, there are no relevant laws and regulations applicable to these activities.

-Greenhouse Gas emissions ('GHG Emissions') for the reporting period are mainly generated from general direct electricity consumption for office use and indirect emissions resulted from business trips.
+Greenhouse Gas emissions ("GHG Emissions") for the reporting period are mainly generated from general direct electricity consumption for office use and indirect emissions resulted from business trips.
+During the year, due to the global pandemic, business travel was minimised.
+Going forward, business travel and physical management meetings will be minimised and be substituted with online meetings.